Who’s Paying the Bill? Liability Insurance Proceeds and Self-Insured Retention Obligations When Insureds File for Bankruptcy

 Let’s take the above example of Company A and Insurer B. If the policy language is crystal clear about Company A having to satisfy its $1,000 SIR before a claim can be covered by Insurer B, then Company A must pay its SIR even in a bankruptcy proceeding.
 However, if the language is ambiguous, then Insurer B would have to pay above the $1,000 SIR or the entire $10,000 coverage amount.
 Insurer B’s only remedy is to file a claim for the $1,000 amount in Company A’s bankruptcy proceeding and nothing more.

 Hoagland Longo has represented numerous parties whose insurance policies contain SIRs.
-If your insurance policy contains a SIR, please contact Joseph V. Leone, Joshua A. Filzer or Stephen M. Hennessy or call us at (732) 545-4717 to discuss the impact of the SIR and bankruptcy on your case.
+If your insurance policy contains a SIR, please contact Joseph V. Leone or Joshua A. Filzer or call us at (732) 545-4717 to discuss the impact of the SIR and bankruptcy on your case.